How Do I Identify Key Stakeholders?

 In other words, which of your stakeholders should you prioritize first — or dedicate more time to in your engagement?

 It might sound like an easy enough challenge to tackle until you’re facing a list of hundreds (or even thousands) or potential stakeholders.
-Fortunately, there’s a way forward and we’ve got three simple steps that will help you get there!
+Fortunately, there’s a way forward and we’ve got four simple steps that will help you get there!

 Step 1: Create Your Stakeholder List

-Of course, there’s a little bit of pre-work involved before you can identify key stakeholders.
+First thing’s first: there’s a little bit of pre-work involved before you can identify key stakeholders.

 If you haven’t already, you’ll need to identify who your stakeholders are and create your stakeholder list.